neilg63/spreadsheet_to_json/README.md

 * Formula cells are read as calculated values
 * Can identify and convert Excel's custom datetime cells and differentiate them from the ISO format used in OpenDocument Spreadsheet
 - Can identify numeric fields formatted as texts and convert them to integers or floats.
+- Can identify truth cells and convert them to booleans
 - Can save large files asynchronously

 ## To do